joquijada/charcot/doc/developer/README.md

 > ![jest](../img/jest.png) This product uses Jest for writing unit tests

 - If applicable, ensure you write unit tests for any code you write/modify.
 Then run them via `npm test`
-  > 👉 When run this, it will lint and test the code as well.
+  > 👉 When you run tests, it will lint first..
-- You can test your work locally by running `npx start -- --stage dev`
+- You can test your work locally by running `npm start`

 #### Linting